mayuqiawu/mayuqiawu.github.io/_pages/about.md

 ======
 Welcome to my homepage!

-I am currently a PhD candidate at Department of Applied Mathematics of the Hong Kong Polytechinic University under the supervision of Prof. [Xiaoqi Yang](https://www.polyu.edu.hk/ama/profile/xqyang/).
-I completed my Bachelor’s degree in applied mathematics at South China University of Technology in 2018, where I spent two years studying as a master student under the supervision of Prof. Shaohua Pan.
+I am currently an Assistant Professor in School of Mathematical Sciences, Shenzhen University.
+Prior to this, I got my PhD degree from Department of Applied Mathematics of the Hong Kong Polytechnic University under the supervision of Prof. [Xiaoqi Yang](https://www.polyu.edu.hk/ama/profile/xqyang/).
+I completed my Bachelor’s degree in Applied Mathematics at South China University of Technology in 2018, where I spent two years as a master student under the supervision of Prof. Shaohua Pan.
 Without getting a master degree, I went to the Hong Kong Polytechnic University to persue a PhD degree in Sept.
 2020.

 Research Interests
 ======